Local stock market closed week bullish by 0.63%

-Equities investors, therefore, earned N168 billion as the market capitalization settled at N26.797 trillion as against a previous weekly close of N26.629 trillion.
-This positive weekly trade brings the month-to-date performance of the Nigerian stock market to -1.37 per cent and a year-to-date gain of 16.31 per cent.
+Equities investors therefore earned N168 billion as the market capitalization settled at N26.797 trillion as against a previous weekly close of N26.629 trillion.
+This positive weekly trade brings the month-to-date performance of the Nigerian stock market to a -1.37 per cent and a year-to-date gain of 16.31 per cent./

-Positive sentiments were shed abroad as the market breath was bullish with gainers outnumbering losers.
+Positive sentiments was shed abroad as market breathe was bullish with gainers out numbering losers.
 27 equities appreciated in price during the week under review, higher than 21 equities in the previous week.
 38 equities depreciated in price lower than 41 in the previous week, while 91 equities remained unchanged lower than 94 equities recorded in the previous week

 A total turnover of 914.443 million shares worth N15.263 billion in 18,021 deals was traded during the week by investors on the floor of the Exchange, in contrast to a total of 823.005 million shares valued at N12.228 billion that exchanged hands last week in 17,482 deals.